rak3n/youtube-api/README.md

 # youtube-search-results API
-This is a REStful API made in Flask to extract video information available on youtube, without using Google's YouTube Data V3 API.
+This is a RESTful API made in Flask to extract video information available on youtube, without using Google's YouTube Data V3 API.

 # How to try